Acer Inc.: Sponsorships

-Controversies
+Controversy

 During the 2022 Russian invasion of Ukraine, Acer refused to join the international community and withdraw from the Russian market.
-Research from Yale University from March 28, 2022, identifying how companies were reacting to Russia's aggression identified Acer in the worst category "Digging in" meaning Defying Demands for Exit: companies defying demands for exit/reduction of activities.
+Research from Yale University from 28 March 2022, identifying how companies were reacting to Russia's aggression, identified Acer in the worst category "Digging in", meaning Defying Demands for Exit: companies defying demands for exit/reduction of activities.
 Acer subsequently reversed its decision and suspended business in Russia.
+Despite stating that it would suspend business in Russia, a Reuters investigation of customs data found that Acer supplied at least $70.4 million worth of computer hardware to Russia between 8 April 2022 and 31 March 2023 through Acer's wholly owned Swiss-registered subsidiary.
+Since the shipments occurred outside Taiwan, they did not violate Taiwanese sanctions against Russia.